ansipes/mejo-187/content/assignment/introduction-to-html.md

 ## Get Organized

-1. Create a project folder on your machine called introduction-to-html.
-Create a subfolder inside the project folder called images.
-Add a JPG to the images subfolder.
+1. Create a GitHub repository called introduction-to-html.
-2. Open Visual Studio Code.
+2. Open Visual Studio Code
-3. Create a new HTML file and save it as index.html.
-Make sure to save it in the root of your project folder (NOT in the images subfolder).
+3. Clone the repository to your local machine
+4. Make a file called index.html
+5. Make a folder called images

 ## Write HTML

 1. Make title of the HTML file your name.
+You can type "!" in a blank HTML file to get the HTML boilerplate.
 2. Within the Body, Create a Heading of H1 that says "All About Me"
 3. Create a new paragraph below this line.
 Be sure to use an opening and closing tag and include text as the content.
 The text can be anything you like.
 4. Copy this line into your code and make the word Bold in the line bold